 To boot Windows normally again, open System Configuration, as shown previously.
 Uncheck the Safe Boot checkbox, and then click Apply > OK.

-Fix 10: Disable Conflicting Programs
+Fix 10: Disable conflicting programs

 Some users reported that their antivirus programs caused the “You need permission to perform this action” message.
 Consider disabling your security application to check if that will fix the issue.
 Follow the steps below: